 The salad that you feed your bearded dragon should always consist of veggies and greens.
 Below is the list of greens that are safe for dragons.

 - Mustard greens

 - Dandelion greens

-You should feed your beardie fresh fruits on a daily basis.
-Just make sure that you don’t feed him acidic fruits such as lemons and oranges.
-Suitable fruits include melon, strawberries, peaches, apples, pears, and grapes.
+You should feed your beardie fresh fruits on a regular basis.
+Just make sure that you don’t feed them acidic fruits such as lemons and oranges.
+Suitable fruits include melon, strawberries, peaches, apples and pears.
 You can also feed him a mango, apricots, raspberries, and cantaloupe.

 Foods to Avoid